jjdeprisco/JDRenderEngine/README.md

 2021.11180 on Mac on High Sierra

 Special thanks to Dr. Matthew Ragan for his many tutorials.
 Dr. Ragan is one of (if not *the*) best Touchdesigner *teacher* hands-down.
+The OP Snippet for series segment timing was used, but a lot more work was done before I even discovered that example.

 I also used the Zap Studio frame calculator during initial testing, and you may find it helpful as well: https://www.zapstudio.net/framecalc/